What is Smishing?

 Smishing (a contraction of SMS and phishing) is the term given to a range of attacks but the most common and dangerous attacks are where the attacker is able to send an SMS using the real brand name of a business and include a URL to a fake site where the attacker collects the customers’ information.
 Messages may appear in the same thread as legitimate messages making it easy for an unwitting recipient to be fooled that the message is genuine.

-“Social engineering” attackers use knowledge of their victims to make their messages appear genuine.
+“Social engineering” attackers use knowledge of their victims to make their messages appear genuine, a type of attack often called “spear-phishing”.
 This starts with the mobile number and name but can extend to other information including account numbers or address.

 As a responsible business interested in using SMS and other messaging channels to communicate with your customers, you can’t help but be concerned every time you see a report of an attack that has resulted in either financial loss for consumers or reputational damage to a business.

 Sounds scary.
 So should you be using SMS at all?

 In this blog I describe some of the measures Promotexter and the Philippines Mobile Carriers are taking to protect both your brand and the consumer from malicious actors, while using SMS.
 Given these steps, I will demonstrate that SMS remains a useful channel but you should still be mindful about the way you use it.

 What can be done to protect brands and customers?